 Aside from a proper oral care routine at home, one of the best things you can do for your smile is to keep up with your regular appointments.
-The frequency of your visits depends on your level of dental health, but typically, you should come in for a routine checkup every six months.
+The frequency of your visits depends on your level of dental health, but typically, you should come into our Pineville office for a routine checkup every six months.
 These visits include a comprehensive exam, x-rays, and a deep cleaning to help maintain healthy teeth and gums.

 Fluoride is a natural mineral that builds strong teeth and prevents cavities.
 The naturally occurring antibacterial properties of fluoride help prevent cavities by depositing minerals back onto your teeth in areas where mineral content has been lost.
 This process is called remineralization.
 Fluoride can be found in drinking water and in most toothpastes, but a professional fluoride treatment involves a highly concentrated gel that is applied to your teeth.